Some posts contain compensated links. Please read this disclaimer for more info.

 Zadar Food and Wine Tour + Cooking Class

-You may be wondering what the heck a peka is and why it is loved by everyone in Croatia.
+You may be wondering what the heck a peka is and why everyone in Croatia loves it.
 Well, here you go:

 This allows the food to roast in its juices, oil, lard, and sometimes a drizzle of wine.
 The result is tender, juicy meat and seafood and the BEST potatoes you will ever eat!
 Trust me; you will be hooked.